Take an excursion to investigate the sights, sounds, and textures of city life.

 From changing stop lights to power lines and power poles, unravel the complex systems that keep the modern world humming – from traffic control to city support services.
 Just be sure to wait for the green lights and use the crosswalks safely.

-Explore a Miniature Version of a Working City
+Explore a Child-friendly Version of a Working City

 Children interact and explore what makes a city tick, observing how systems like stoplights and electrical power work and roleplaying as emergency responders such as firefighters and medics.
 Pretending allows children to transform life from how things really are to how they want them to be.